TalaoDAO/Gaia-X_Talao/README.md

 Talao has retained Spruce's Didkit library for signing and verifying VCs.
 This library is probably the most complete on the current market with support for a large number of DID methods and signature suites.
 This library has been tested with the DIF suite tests, it is also available in a large number of development languages ​​Nodejs, Python, C, Rust, PHP, Flutter/Dart, wasm.
 Other excellent libraries are also available in open source from the DIF in particular those produced by Mattr, DigitalBazar which are references in the SSI community.

-## The Talao wallet as an Enterprise wallet for Gaia-X SSI implementation
+## The Talao wallet as an enterprise wallet for Gaia-X SSI implementation

 The Gaia-X team has chosen the did:web method as well as the RSA keys for the support of the SSI identity and a predefined list of trusted sources.
 Currently, only company wallet support is provided, which fully justifies the choice of did:web.
 The choice of did:web is also an easy-to-implement solution requiring no DLT-type infrastructure while maintaining a Top-Down approach essential to public or semi-public ecosystems.